 I always made things- I was brought up in a household of makers, and as an only child, I spent lots of time following my imagination and making.
 I’m fascinated with fabric- I import fabrics from Japan and Sweden.
 Trying to find the perfect fabric led me back to wanting to learn to weave- I remember making little cardboard looms when I was a child.
 Weaving is old.
 There are hundreds of thousands of drafts, offering infinite combinations of pattern, colour and texture.
 I think this bottomless quality is what appeals- as in my academic background in archaeology- you never know everything so there’s always something to learn, a new experience to be had.

 My looms found me!
-I use a four shaft loom made by John and George Maxwell.
+I use an eight shaft, custom-built Swedish floor loom, made for me by my partner.
+I began my practice on a four shaft loom made by John and George Maxwell.
 They lived and worked in a commune in Suffolk set up by Eric Gill the sculptor and artist.
 It’s about 100 years old and I restored it.
-I’m about to step up to 12 shaft custom made floor loom.
 I am the custodian of beautiful bespoke loom from Sweden that belonged to one of our greatest weavers: Barbara Mullins and her mother Gwen ran a weaving workshop and school- they were know as the Graffham Weavers.
 Gwen taught the finest 20th century rug weaver, Peter Collingwood.
 My loom was owned by Barbara- I’ve found hours of audio recordings in the British library, talking about her life and work. – Gwen went on to found the Craft Council- they were two remarkable women whose story needs to be more widely known.
 I want to build a weaving shed and get it up and working again.
 It feels fitting that it should be working again and I feel the responsibilityprofoundly.

 2 The Orchard, The Hills